IkedaLab-Daniel/study-notes-vault/NLP/Deeplearning.AI/Course 1/Module-01.md

 * Each tweet’s vector must include every word in the vocabulary.
 * Logistic regression must learn **V + 1 parameters**, where **V = vocabulary size**.
 * As V grows large, training becomes slow and prediction becomes inefficient.

+* Each tweet’s vector must include every word in the vocabulary.
+* Logistic regression must learn $V + 1$ parameters, where $V$ is the vocabulary size.
+* As $V$ grows large, training becomes slow and prediction becomes inefficient.

 The next video addresses the problems caused by this approach and how to handle them.